 Consider varying the contract to take account of the OE Register obligations.
-This is likely to be in all parties' interests given the criminal liability that could arise from breach.
+This is likely to be in all parties' interests given the criminal liability and other issues that could arise from breach.
 Parties should also take into account the likely impact of compliance on the transaction timetable.

-If the OE party is going to need to register on the OE Register, it should submit its application to register as soon as possible.
+If the OE party needs to register on the OE Register, it should submit its application to register as soon as possible.